FBoucher/Bootcamp-Azure-Asp.Net-Core-DevOps/2017/Step 2 - Entity Framework/README.md

 ![img3][img3]

-Enter the following command to update the database
+Enter the following command to update the database:

-Update-Database
+`Update-Database`

 ### CRUD With Entity Framework Core